pappasam/latexbuild/README.md

   %- endfor
 \end{enumerate}

-Alternatively, snippet provides an unordered list over the list variable passed from Python:
+Alternatively, this snippet provides an unordered list displaying the list variable passed from Python:

 \begin{itemize}
   %- for variable in variable_list